-Criminal History Scoring Instructions -Forms 1, 2 & 5
+Criminal History Scoring Instructions - Forms 1, 2 & 5

-The purpose of the Criminal History Scoring is to provide a standard frame of reference to reduce or enhance the severity of the sentence based on the prior criminal and supervision history of the offender.
+The purpose of the Criminal History Scoring is to provide a standard frame of reference to reduce or enhance the severity of the sentence based on the prior criminal history and supervision history of the offender.
 Only score the single highest point option within a given category.
 Do not check multiple scores in a single category and then add them.
+Any negative points which are deducted for the most recent postconviction crime free gap period may not reduce the total score below 0.